 - indication of Control Plane CIoT 5GS Optimisation if Control Plane CIoT 5GS Optimisation is being used.

-Editor's note: Whether indication of Control Plane CIoT 5GS Optimisation is needed or not is FFS.

 NOTE: For the EventReport message and UE initiated CancelDeferredLocation message, the AMF includes the deferred routing identifier received from UE in N1 UL NAS TRANSPORT message as LCS correlation identifier.
 The LCS correlation identifier can assist a serving LMF in identifying the periodic or triggered location session if the same LMF had assigned the deferred routing identifier or can indicate to the LMF that it is acting as a default LMF.

 *** End of changes ***